 If you are regularly posting to your blog and are linking key SEO terms into your posts, you are essentially ‘content marketing’ – congrats!

 However, to take your content marketing strategy to the next level, you need to put some thinking behind what you post and when.
-There are lots of resources on the internet that will help you with this at no cost at all, such as our very own guide on creating a content calendar.
+There are lots of resources on the internet that will help you with this.

 It’s all well and good posting on your blog or social media page, or sending out email campaigns with lots of content for your readers, but what makes it even more valuable is if you think about the schedule for your content.
 For example, if you populate your content calendar with key dates that are relevant to your company, industry, customers, or even public holiday dates, you’ve got the perfect starting point for coming up with creative content ideas that are both interesting and contextual.